 17. The Pharaoh’s Snake

 Pharaoh’s snake is a simple demonstration of firework.
 When Mercury thiocyanate is ignited, it decomposes into three products, and each one of them again breaks into another three substances.
 The result of this reaction is a growing snake-like column while giving out ash and smoke.
 While all mercury compounds are toxic, the best way to perform this experiment is in a fume hood.
 There is also a serious fire risk involved.
 The easiest possible solution, however, is to watch the video, if you don’t have access to the materials.

 Cooling a superconductor below its transitional temperature will make it diamagnetic.
 It is an effect wherein the object will repulse from the magnetic field rather than drawing towards it.
 The Meissner Effect has also led to the concept of frictionless transportation where the object can be levitated along the track rather than attached to the wheels.
 This effect, however, can also be replicated in a lab.
 You’ll need a superconductor and a neodymium magnet along with liquid Nitrogen.
 Cool the superconductor with liquid Nitrogen and place the magnet on top to observe the levitation.

 19. Superfluid Helium

-Cooling Helium to reach its lambda point (-271°C) will make it a superfluid known as Helium II.
-This superfluid will form a thin film inside the container and will climb against the gravity to seek out warmer area.
+Cooling Helium to reach its lambda point (-271°C) will make it a superfluid is known as Helium II.
+This superfluid will form a thin film inside the container and will climb against gravity to seek out the warmer area.
 The thin film is about 30nm thick having capillary forces greater than the gravity force that would hold the liquid in the container.